WGN-TV: Independence (1956–1995)

 In March 1957, WGN began carrying programming from the NTA Film Network; the station served as the programming service's primary Chicago affiliate, offering the majority of NTA's program offerings.
-(The remaining, limited number of NTA shows not carried by WGN were split between ABC-owned WBKB-TV and NBC-owned WNBQ.)
 This relationship lasted until National Telefilm Associates discontinued the service in November 1961.
-On November 8, 1957, after conducting internal tests since the fall of 1956, WGN-TV—which had ordered RCA color television equipment in the fall of 1952—began broadcasting select programs in color, consisting primarily of syndicated programs available in the format.
-In January 1958, WGN became the second Chicago television station (after WNBQ, which began televising programs in the format in January 1954) to begin transmitting local programming in color; along with other color telecasting upgrades to its production and master control facilities, WGN was also the first television station in the world to use equipment (provided by Ampex) capable of videotape recording and playback of color telecasts.
-The first live program on the station to be broadcast in the format was Ding Dong School, a music-focused children's program hosted by Jackie Van (which WGN picked up in 1957, following its cancellation by WNBQ).
-In 1958, WGN-TV earned a Peabody Award—the only local television station to earn the accolade—for its short-lived children's program The Blue Fairy (which was hosted by Brigid Bazlen in the title role, and, along with Garfield Goose and Friends, was one of the first two children's programs produced by the station to be broadcast in color).
+On November 8, 1957, after conducting internal tests since the fall of 1956, WGN-TV began broadcasting select programs in color, consisting primarily of syndicated programs available in the format.
+In January 1958, WGN became the second Chicago television station to begin transmitting local programming in color.
+WGN was also the first television station in the world to use equipment capable of videotape recording and playback of color telecasts.
+The first live program on the station to be broadcast in the format was Ding Dong School, a music-focused children's program hosted by Jackie Van.
+In 1958, WGN-TV earned a Peabody Award—the only local television station to earn the accolade—for its children's program The Blue Fairy.